Please see our Shipping & Returns page.

 Are your products non-GMO?

-Traditional Chunky Chocolate Chunk Cookie, Traditional Dark Chocolate Chunk Cookie, Paleo Flours, All-Purpose Artisan Flour, Biscuit & Scone Mix, Chocolate Chunk Cookie Mix, Chocolate Cake Mix, Vanilla Cake Mix, Cornbread & Muffin Mix, Simple Bites Cookies, Holiday Cookies, are Non-GMO Project Verified.
+Traditional Chunky Chocolate Chunk Cookie, Traditional Dark Chocolate Chunk Cookie, Paleo Flours, All-Purpose Artisan Flour, Biscuit & Scone Mix, Chocolate Chunk Cookie Mix, Chocolate Cake Mix, Vanilla Cake Mix, Cornbread & Muffin Mix, Simple Bites Cookies, Holiday Cookies, and Grain-Free Pancakes are Non-GMO Project Verified.

 How do I read the expiration date?